ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 ---
-title: "What Is Anthos?
-[Google Cloud]"
+title: "What is Anthos by Google Cloud?"
+description: "Anthos is Google Cloud’s gambit to gain market share in the enterprise."
 date: 2019-09-27T15:37:50+08:00
 draft: false
 tags: